netdata/netdata/backends/README.md

 - `buffer on failures = 10`, is the number of iterations (each iteration is `[backend].update every` seconds) to buffer data, when the backend is not available.
-If the backend fails to receive the data after that many failures, data loss on the backend is expected (netdata will also log it).
+If the backend fails to receive the data after that many failures, data loss on the backend is expected (Netdata will also log it).

 - `timeout ms = 20000`, is the timeout in milliseconds to wait for the backend server to process the data.
    By default this is `2 * update_every * 1000`.